Aug 12, 2020

 It worked for challenges we faced around measles vaccinations.
 Here in Minnesota, we have a thriving community of Somalian immigrants and their families.
 A declining rate of measles vaccinations caused a severe outbreak among this community in 2017.
 Measles are particularly dangerous and in fact, there is no treatment for the disease.
 Measles can cause severe health outcomes, from brain damage from encephalitis, to death.

 Public health education was an important part of fighting this outbreak, but another piece that helped significantly reduce the outbreak rather quickly was the outreach to local Imams, leaders within the Somali Muslim community who were immensely influential.
 Once the Imams understand the importance of measles vaccinations, and were supported by being provided clear messages to distribute to their communities, the outbreak was contained before too many lives were lost.

-Just as with measles, we need a multi-pronged approach for COVID-19.
+Just as with measles, we need a multi-pronged approach for leadership during COVID-19.
 We have many healthcare and government leaders doing a good job of communicating these messages.
 The #MaskUPMinnesota campaign is an excellent example of simple, yet effective messaging tactics that are working in our state.
 But we can’t rely on healthcare and government alone.

 Business leadership and religious leaders need to be engaged, as well as informal leaders particularly within the younger generations such as social media influencers, athletes, celebrities, and others.
 We need to reach as many leaders within our communities as we possibly can, and support them to help raise awareness and save lives, while we all wait for a vaccine and continue positive, optimistic leadership during COVID-19.